25 of the Best Pediatric Pulmonologists Near Me

 Juan C. Celedón, MD, DrPH, is chief of service in the Division of Pediatric Pulmonary Medicine at UPMC Children’s Hospital of Pittsburgh.
 Dr. Celedón is also the Niels K. Jerne professor of pediatrics and medicine at the University of Pittsburgh School of Medicine, and a professor of epidemiology and human genetics at the University of Pittsburgh.
 He is board certified in internal medicine, critical care medicine, and pulmonary disease.
 Dr. Celedon is highly rated in 5 conditions, according to our data.
 His top areas of expertise are Asthma in Children, Asthma, Stridor, and Bronchitis.

-Raanan Arens is a Pediatric Pulmonologist and a Pulmonary Medicine provider in Bronx, New York.
+Raanan Arens, MD, is Professor, Pediatrics at Montefiore Einstein.
+He specializes in the care of children with respiratory disorders affecting their breathing and sleep.
 Dr. Arens is highly rated in 3 conditions, according to our data.
-His top areas of expertise are Obstructive Sleep Apnea, Cerebral Hypoxia, Asthma, Periodic Limb Movement Disorder, and Adenoidectomy.
+His top areas of expertise are Obstructive Sleep Apnea, Cerebral Hypoxia, Central Sleep Apnea, Asthma, and Adenoidectomy.

 Novant Health Nunnelee Pediatric Multispecialty Care - Autumn Hall

 Marianne Muhlebach is a Pediatric Pulmonologist in Wilmington, North Carolina.
-Dr. Muhlebach has been practicing medicine for over 29 years is highly rated in 2 conditions, according to our data.
-Her top areas of expertise are Cystic Fibrosis, Pseudomonas Stutzeri Infections, Mucopolysaccharidosis Type 2 (MPS II, Hunter Syndrome), and Measles.
+Dr. Muhlebach has been practicing medicine for over 30 years is highly rated in 2 conditions, according to our data.
+Her top areas of expertise are Cystic Fibrosis, Pseudomonas Stutzeri Infections, Measles, and Mucopolysaccharidosis Type 2 (MPS II, Hunter Syndrome).

 Advocate Children's Medical Group Pediatric Pulmonology